usgs/jem-sfwmm-grid-reader/README.txt

 Government as to the accuracy and functioning of the program and related program material nor shall the fact of distribution constitute any such warranty, and no responsibility is assumed by the USGS in connection therewith.
+This software is provisional.

 To compile this application, ensure you have the Java SDK 8+ installed and Maven.
 Use the Maven tool in the root of this project: